How to Build A Simple Sturdy Vegetable Garden Trellis

 Plans and guidance for 24 easy vegetable gardens from small bag-containers to specialty greens and spices plus all the mus-have vegetable garden plans for a beginning or starter vegetable garden.

-Written by a master gardener who gives you plant, tips plus Q&A for creating 24 fun and practical starter gardens, including these unique small scale plans:
+Written by a master gardener who gives you plant ideas, growing tips plus Q&A for creating 24 fun and practical starter gardens, including these unique small scale plans:

 - Easy-Care Bag Garden